The BSA and Consultations

 - Consultation requests, both internal and external, will also be notified to members via BSA communication channels.

-- The convenor of the BSA Public Engagement Group will review all consultations made known to them and, where appropriate, seek specialist input from subject-relevant individuals or groups within the BSA.
+- The convenor of the BSA Public Engagement Committee will review all consultations made known to them and, where appropriate, seek specialist input from subject-relevant individuals or groups within the BSA.

 - Individual members may choose to submit direct personal responses in their own name, in which case it will be very helpful to send a copy to the BSA Chief Executive for information.

-- The BSA may submit a formal response from the Association, which will co-ordinated by members of the BSA Public Engagement Group.
+- The BSA may submit a formal response from the Association, which will be co-ordinated by members of the BSA Public Engagement Committee.

 - Consultation responses submitted by the BSA will be posted in an easily accessible place on the BSA website for all to see.